-Michael R. Nicolais, 43, has been a member of the Board since May 10, 2001, and serves on the Audit Committee and on the Compensation and Stock Option Committee of the Board.
+Michael R. Nicolais, 44, has been a member of the Board since May 2001, and serves on the Audit Committee and on the Compensation and Stock Option Committee of the Board.
 He has been a partner in the private investment firm of Olivhan Investments, L.P. since March 2001.
 From August 1986 to December 2000, he was employed by Donaldson, Lufkin & Jenrette Securities Corporation's Investment Banking Division, most recently in the position of Managing Director and Co-head of the firm's Dallas office.

-David W. Quinn, 59, has been a member of the Board since 1994, and serves on the Executive Committee of the Board.
-He has served as a director of Centex Corporation since 1989, was elected Vice Chairman of the Board of Centex Corporation in May 1996, and served as Executive Vice President of Centex Corporation from February 1987 until May 1996 and Chief Financial Officer of Centex Corporation from February 1987 until June 1997 and from October 1997 through May 2000.
+David W. Quinn, 60, has been a member of the Board since 1994, and serves on the Executive Committee of the Board.
+He has served as a director of Centex Corporation since 1989, served as Vice Chairman of the Board of Centex Corporation from May 1996 until March 2002, and as Executive Vice President of Centex Corporation from February 1987 until May 1996 and Chief Financial Officer of Centex Corporation from February 1987 until June 1997 and from October 1997 through May 2000.
 Mr. Quinn is also a director of Elcor Corporation.

-Harold K. Work, 68, has been a member of the Board since 1994, and serves as Chairman of the Compensation and Stock Option Committee of the Board and also on the Audit Committee of the Board.
-He has served as Chairman of the Board of Elcor Corporation since August 1997 and also as Chief Executive Officer and President of Elcor Corporation from August 1997 to March 2001.
+Harold K. Work, 69, has been a member of the Board since 1994, and serves as Chairman of the Compensation and Stock Option Committee of the Board and also on the Audit Committee of the Board.
+He is a director of Elcor Corporation, and served as Chairman of the Board from August 1997 until his retirement in March 2002 and as Chief Executive Officer and President of Elcor Corporation from August 1997 to March 2001.
 He served as Director, President and Chief Executive Officer of Elk Corporation from 1979 until 1998.